webex/webex-js-sdk/packages/@webex/plugin-meetings/src/breakouts/README.md

 // This can only be done when breakouts are inactive breakout.delete()

-// Create a breakout session
+// Create breakout sessions
 breakouts.create(sessions)

+// Delete all breakout sessions breakouts.clearSessions()

 // Rename an existing breakout session breakout.rename(newSessionName)